 - Studies also reveal that fermented garlic contains high levels of hydrogen peroxide created during fermentation.
 Hydrogen peroxide is also produced by the body and can eliminate most bacteria, virus, fungi and other harmful microorganisms.

-- Fresh garlic contains sugars and amino acids that during fermentation is consumed by beneficial bacteria.
+- Fresh garlic contains sugars and amino acids that during fermentation is consumed by probiotic bacteria.
 This process produces lactic acid which is responsible for the sour, tangy taste of fermented foods.
 Lactic acid is very potent.

 You can also learn about black garlic.
 It’s different from fermented garlic, sweet like a dessert.